 Instead of heading west up I-70 for your next Colorado road trip, consider driving south.
 Here are 11 reasons why.

 01 of 11

 This is no swampland, and we're far from Florida.
 But hundreds of alligators live in San Luis Valley.

 The Colorado Gators Reptile Park is an educational rescue that started in the '70s as a tilapia farm.
-Turned out, the area's 87-degree geothermal waters were great for harvesting the fish.
+It turned out, the area's 87-degree geothermal waters were great for harvesting the fish.
 Surprise.

 They were also great for the 100 baby alligators that the founders bought to help dispose of the dead tilapia.
-Those gators grew quickly and changed the emphasis of the farm, from fish to reptiles.
-The park began taking in gators that needed rescued or rehomed, and opened its gates to other unwanted exotic creatures, such as tortoises, massive pythons and lizards.
+Those gators multiplied and changed the emphasis of the farm, from fish to reptiles.
+The park began taking in gators that needed to be rescued or rehomed and opened its gates to other unwanted exotic creatures, such as tortoises, massive pythons, and lizards.

-Movie Manor, a Best Western chain in the middle of nowhere, San Luis Valley, is a destination, in and of itself, not only for the quirkiness of one of the few remaining, running drive-in theaters.
+Movie Manor, a Best Western chain in the middle of nowhere, is a destination itself, not only for the quirkiness of one of the few remaining, running drive-in theaters.
 There is also an old-school playground right at the base of one of the screens, so your kids can teeter-totter while watching the latest flick.
-(And these aren't today's ultra-safe play structures.
-They're old school metal, slightly terrifying and also amazing.)

 There are two different screens, and not all rooms have the same view.
 But if you land in a room with a less-than-ideal angle, you can always walk or drive your car into the parking lot and do the drive-in, traditional style.

 Movie Manor is the full deal, with a concession stand in the middle, with cheap burgers and hot dogs, as well as candy, popcorn, and nachos, of course.
 As a bonus, a simple continental breakfast is included in your stay, and the lobby is always serving up tea and coffee.